cybersamurai2410/BreastCancer_Prediction/README.md

 2. **Training Base Models**: Three models—Random Forest, XGBoost, and SVM—are trained on the training set.
 3. **Generate Meta-Features**: The trained models make predictions on the validation set, which are used as meta-features.
 4. **Train Meta-Model**: A Logistic Regression model is trained on the meta-features.
-5. **Making Predictions**: For the test set, predictions are first obtained from each of the base models, then combined, and the meta-model provides the final prediction.
+5. **Inference**: For the test set, predictions are first obtained from each of the base models, then combined, and the meta-model provides the final prediction.

 ### Evaluation